 MS Outlook is a useful software for handling email communications, keeping track of the personal schedule and important dates, storing contact information, as well as other essential information.
+Outlook uses a personal storage table file with PST extension to store all important data.
 The more you are relying on it, the more worried you become for the safety of data you keep.

 Why knowing the Outlook PST file size limit is crucial?
 Have you experienced that the software has begun to work slower?
 How long does it take to open an attachment?
 If recently, you have notices that Outlook is not as fast as it used to be, quite probably, the PST file size limit is reached.

 Outlook may display the following error message while receiving messages: Error 0x8004060C The message store has reached its maximum size.
 To reduce the amount of data in this message store, select some items that you no longer need, and permanently (SHIFT + DEL) delete them.